hyungccho/hyungccho.github.io/_posts/blog/2015-09-12-sorting-algorithms.md

 We won't be focusing on time complexities in this post (We'll go over Big O and each sorting algorithm's respective time complexities in the next post), but rather just the underlying algorithms behind each sorting technique.

-The four sorts we'll do are **insertion sort**, **bubble sort**, **merge sort**, and **quick sort**.
+The four sorts we'll do are **bubble sort**, **insertion sort**, **merge sort**, and **quick sort**.

+#Bubble Sort

+Bubble sort, one of the most simple sorting algorithms, repeatedly loops through the array, comparing each pair of adjacent elements, and sorts them if they are not ordered.
+Here's the code:

+{% highlight ruby %}
+class Array
+  def bubble_sort!
+    sorted = false
+    until sorted
+      sorted = true

+      (self.length - 1).times do |i|
+        if self[i] > self[i + 1]
+          self[i], self[i + 1] = self[i + 1], self[i]
+          sorted = false
+        end
+      end
+    end

+    self
+  end
+end
+{% endhighlight %}

+Taking a look at our code shows us two loops.
+The outer loop `until sorted` and the inner loop `(self.length - 1).times`.

+What we're doing with the first one is saying "Hey Ruby, until you're told that the array is sorted, keep looping through".
+This trigger comes in the form of a boolean variable `sorted`.
+The inner loop executes itself `self.length - 1` times`, and if any pair was not sorted during this run through the array, we change the `sorted` variable back to `false`.

+If you're a visual learner, this resource will be amazing: [Bubble Sort](http://www.algomation.com/player?algorithm=541a6ea7a7fe980200089c5e)

 #Insertion Sort

 The idea behind insertion sort is to go through each element starting from the second element (the element at index 1), and iteratively compare it to preceding elements of the array until one of two conditions are met.
-When the current element finds a value that's lower than it, or when it reaches the beginning of the data set, it **inserts** itself into the respective position and the same loop commences again for the next value in the data.
+When the current element finds a value that's lower than it, or when it reaches the beginning of the array, it **inserts** itself into the respective position and the same loop commences again for the element at index + 1.
 Here it is in Ruby:

 {% highlight ruby %}
 class Array